nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

      model, using mass links and schematic blocks in the HSPF inputs, for routing of water to the next operations structure downstream.

-   * In this example model, a volume-based relationship, or FTAB, is calibrated to calculate losses to groundwater from Reach #1 - #4.
+   * In this example model, a volume-based relationship, or FTABLE, is used to calculate losses to groundwater from Reach #1 - #4.
      Reach #5 coincides with Fort Terrett outcrop and so this reach is treated as gaining, only.
 The losses to groundwater for these four reaches are then a calculated HSPF model solution quantity which